jbannick/hellokata-java/src/modules/custom_images/hellomodimageusinglib1/README.md

-This simple publish / subscribe app contains its own on-board subset of the Java runtime environment.
+This modularized publish / subscribe app contains its own on-board subset of the Java runtime environment.

 It uses a HACK to make the otherwise un-image-able eventbus library available to a custom runtime image.